 Long before I learned about her, Parijat was a widely published award-winning author– a poet, essayist and novelist.
 Among her honors is the Madan Puraskar, Nepal’s highest literary award.
 Her brave, forceful fiction matched her daring opposition to Nepal’s monarch-led feudal government.
 She led protests and organized youths against Nepal’s administration at a time when dissent was forbidden.
 Her home offered succor to ex-prisoners, to abandoned children and women, and to the impoverished.

 Our association began in 1981, by chance so to speak, since the woman who brought us face-to-face had passed away forty years before, i.e. the early 20th C rebel Shakti Yogmaya.
-(I carried with me to Parijat’s door, a rare, printed collection of yogbani, her teaching in verse.)
-In subsequent meetings and with deepening friendship she initiated me into the harsh political realities of Nepal, and the rationale for the Maoist movement for democracy which she advocated.
+(I carried with me to Parijat’s door, a rare, printed collection of yogbani, her teachings in verse.)
+In subsequent meetings and with deepening friendship Parijat initiated me into the harsh political realities of Nepal, and the rationale for the Maoist movement for democracy which she advocated.
 She taught by example, leading a life of complete honesty and dedication to others.
 Even 28 years after her passing, Parijat’s mission, her friendships and her writings generate commentaries, articles and books.

 Poet, Philosopher and Artist

 I knew Etel Adnan initially through her books of poetry, a novel, and her many essays.
 This was when I was becoming aware of the powerful English language writings of women and men of Arab descent.
-Adnan’s bold word images spoke to me.
-Her creations drew from her universal sense of justice, but also places and histories lived. (www.eteladnan.com) I respect her self-identifying as ‘Arab’ as compared to any particular nationality.
-Her profound, sensitive Arab nationalist perspective is evident in her writing and in her positive view of our peoples.
+Adnan’s bold word imagery spoke to me.
+Her creations emerge from her universal sense of justice, but also from the places and histories lived. (www.eteladnan.com) I respect her self-identifying as ‘Arab’ as compared to any particular nationality.
+Her profound, sensitive Arab-nationalist perspective is evident in her writing and in her positive view of our peoples.
 As president of RAWI during my tenure as its director, she guided me wisely and nourished our growing community of Arab writers.
 As she is no longer able to travel, she stays at her home in Paris where she now enjoys worldwide recognition for her paintings and sketches.
 Her art expresses the same clear philosophy as her poems, winning her a renowned place in contemporary art history.

 Hip-Hop Activist and Journalist